 Become an Event Planning Professional!

 Whether you have to coordinate a small business meeting or a bigger event such as a wedding, conference, convention, or festival, your job as an event manager is to ensure that the purpose of the event is met proficiently and flawlessly.
-The University of San Diego's Event Management Certificate program provides the tools and comprehensive education in the essentials of event management from conception to evaluation to meet the goals in each one of the events you execute!
+The University of San Diego's Event Management Certificate program provides the tools and comprehensive education in the essentials of event management from conception to evaluation.

 Enroll in individual courses of your choice, and start in any semester to earn graduate level extension credits; or take all 6 courses within the program, submit a portfolio of the work you will complete throughout the program, and fulfill a minimum of 50 hours of internship work to receive the Certificate of Completion in Event Management.